adfelippe/tc35661-extended-api/README.md

 ### HOW TO IMPLEMENT THIS TOSHIBA API
-Two modules have to be modified for your platform: board.c/.h bluetooth_serial.c/.h
+Two modules have to be modified for your platform:

+* board.c and .h

+bluetooth_serial.c and .h

-They are to abstraction layer for your hardware settings and the serial port interface connected to the PAN1026/TC35661 module.
+They are the abstraction layer for your hardware settings and the serial port interface connected to the PAN1026/TC35661 module.
 This version of mine is tweaked to run on any Linux embedded system with only a few modifications.

 ## _TO-DO_